-Fertigation is an efficient and effective way to fertilise crops, saving time and money while improving yields.
+Fertigation is an efficient & effective way to fertilise crops, saving time & money while improving yields.

 Fertigation Systems works with existing irrigation and nutrient plans to improve pasture sward and grazing residuals; reduce soil compaction; increase soils carbon levels; provide more control over where and when nutrients are applied; and is an efficient way to apply nutrients.

 The photo above is of a lateral irrigator in Mid Canterbury with a fertiliser container on the front of the cart, and the image below shows the fertigation pump with 3 phase transformer in white box.